danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 It's not the fault of the PM that is asking for changes, remember Agile tells us we're supposed to embrace change!
 But when the teams are structured as horizontal slices of the stack (database, back end, front end), it creates needless friction to get features complete that are vertical slices through the entire stack.
 I have found it more effective to give every developer autonomy over the entire stack so they can use the appropriate tools to get their job done.

+Of course there will always be some team members that prefer to specialize in one area or another.
+I believe the best way to work in this case is to have those experts be on the PR reviews, and to gradually document their specialized knowledge and best practices.
+To the extent that the best practices can be encoded as linting rules, bring those rules into the project linter (more on this in the next section).
+In this way, it's like everyone on the team has the expert sitting beside them as they code, levelling up everyone's knowledge.
+It's also beneficial to the company in case the expert(s) leave.

-## Linting & Tests
+## Automation

-An effective team puts linting, automated testing, and CI (Continuous Integration) in place from the very early days of the project.
+An effective team establishes automated processes to minimize manual effort.
+This includes linting, automated testing, CI (Continuous Integration), and CD (Continuous Deployment) in place from the very early days of the project.
 Unless it's a hack-a-thon or throw-away code, this is a must.

 A good set of linting rules suggests best practices, prevents common coding errors, and enforces code style/formatting to avoid [bike shedding](https://en.wikipedia.org/wiki/Law_of_triviality) in PRs.
 Especially when it comes to code style, (eg: braces on same line or next, semi colons or not, etc.), it's less important to be "right" and more important for the team to be consistent.

-Getting in the habit of writing tests leads to better quality code.
-It also supports adding new features and refactoring without fear of causing regressions.
+Getting in the habit of writing automated tests (unit, integration, and system) leads to better quality code.
+It also supports adding new features and refactoring without fear of causing regressions, and minimizes or eliminates entirely the need for manual QA.

 Finally, linting and tests should be easy to run on each developers laptop, via CLI and/or editor plugins.
 These should also run as part of CI, which should be running on each commit pushed to feature branches and the main branch.
 A failure in CI should notify the developer that pushed the breaking commit.
 The main branch should be protected such that CI must be passing before any PR can be merged.

-## KTLO
+## Maintenance

 As exciting as it is to work on new features, an effective team dedicates a certain percentage of time to KTLO (keep the lights on) activities.
 This could include dealing with dependabot PRs, alerts from monitoring systems, deprecation warnings, library upgrades, and bug fixes.
 Otherwise things can get stale or stop working altogether, and make it difficult to keep moving the project forward.